Casper College classifies students according to their educational objectives, college credits earned, and credit hour load.

 - Dropping a course.
 Students may drop a course at any time before the census date listed in the academic calendar (usually day 10 of the semester) via myCCinfo, or in person at Enrollment Services.
 Dropped courses are not recorded on a student’s transcript.

 - Withdrawing from a Full Semester Course.
 Students may withdraw from courses after the census date in myCCinfo, or they may submit a completed Change Form to Enrollment Services before the withdrawal deadline.
 Withdrawals are recorded on the student’s transcript as a withdrawn (W) course.
-After the withdraw deadline date, students must obtain the instructor’s permission and submit a completed Petition for Exception to Enrollment Services by the following deadlines.
+After the withdrawal deadline date, students must obtain the instructor’s permission and submit a completed Petition for Exception to Enrollment Services by the following deadlines.
 Petitions for late withdrawal and exceptions to the refund policy are only considered for exceptional circumstances (those that are unforeseen and beyond the student’s control).

 - For fall semester classes: by February 1 of the following spring semester